Papal apartments: Facilities

 The apartments include about ten rooms consisting of a vestibule, a small studio office for the papal secretary, the pope's private study, the pope's bedroom in the corner of the building, a medical suite (which includes dental equipment and equipment for emergency surgery), a dining room, a small living room, and a kitchen.
 There is a roof garden and staff quarters for the housekeepers.
 It is from the window of his small study that the pope greets and blesses pilgrims to Saint Peter's Square on Sundays.
 The private library has been described as a "vast room with two windows overlooking Saint Peter's Square."
 The pope's private chapel occupies the top storey on the east side of the Cortile di Sisto V.

 Residency

 The pope usually lives at the papal apartments except for the months of July to September, when the Papal Palace of Castel Gandolfo is the official summer residence.

-Three of the last six popes, John XXIII, John Paul I, and John Paul II, died in the papal apartments; the fourth, Paul VI, died at Castel Gandolfo; the fifth, Benedict XVI, died at Mater Ecclesiae Monastery, his home after his resignation in 2013; and the sixth, Francis, died at Domus Sanctae Marthae, where he lived throughout his pontificate.
+Vatican News reported that the current Papal Apartments were first used by Pope St. Pius X. Since then, successive Popes, with the exception of Pope Francis, lived at the Papal Apartments.
+Francis declined to use the Papal Apartments, instead living at Domus Sanctae Marthae; he would continue to appear at the study window for the Angelus/Regina Caeli, and would use the library for receiving guests.

 Pope Leo XIV announced he would follow the tradition of many predecessors and take up residence in the papal apartments.
+On March 14, 2026, the Holy See Press Office confirmed that Pope Leo, together with his closest collaborators, officially moved in to the papal apartments, 10 months after he assumed the Papacy and months of internal and external repairs at the apartments.

+Three of the six previous popes, John XXIII, John Paul I, and John Paul II, died in the papal apartments; the fourth, Paul VI, died at Castel Gandolfo; the fifth, Benedict XVI, died at Mater Ecclesiae Monastery, his home after his resignation in 2013; and the sixth, Francis, died at Domus Sanctae Marthae, where he lived throughout his pontificate.
+The Apostolic Constitution Universi Dominici Gregis prohibits anyone living at the papal apartments during the Vacancy of the Apostolic See (at the death or resignation of the Pope).
+The Cardinal Camerlengo of the Holy Roman Church is responsible for the sealing of the papal apartments during the sede vacante; the seals will later be broken by the new Pope after his election.